<< Click to Display Table of Contents >> Navigation: Initiatives > Analysis > Task Analysis > Initiatives > Analysis > Task Analysis > Subtask |

 On this screen you can:

-•Add a step, based on the selected subtask (and competency).
+Add a New-White step, based on the selected subtask (and competency).

 Note: Remember to go up one level in the hierarchy to a task before trying to select Paste.

-•Paste: Duplicate/Move a copied step to the selected subtask.
+Paste: Duplicate/Move Paste-white a copied step to the selected subtask.

 Note: You cannot Paste a copied step when the selected subtask is Locked.